rennoraudmae/SuperHajusSudoku/README.md

 - Available games: new_sudoku
 - Join a game inserting id: new_sudoku

-6. If all the blanks are filled then push {Join game}
+6. If all the blanks are filled then push the button {Join game}
 7. Finally the sudoku game_field will appear and you can start to play